 - 1/2 oz. fresh lime juice

-- In a cocktail shaker, add vodka, lime juice and strawberry mixture.
+- In a cocktail shaker add fresh lime juice, strawberries and mint leaves.

 - Take 3 mint leaves and clap them between your hands (helps release the oils) and garnish.

 Want to skip the mint, just leave it out and muddle the strawberries alone.